Information Desk | S&M Activities | For Players | Dance Tutorials | Revealing Items | 4:Bohemians

 The Great Salsa Timeline

 These are entries I've been making to keep track of the historical developments that I feel have been relevant in making salsa what it is today.
 Taking an increasingly broad perspective, this would include other forms that have interacted with or informed salsa production, for example: merengue and bachata.
+Some key world events have also been added to provide a stronger context.
 A purely personal selection.

 Events are listed in reverse chronological order.